 As you welcome students to the 2020-2021 academic year, acknowledge that the world continues to face a pandemic/racial injustice/political tensions, that you’re in it together, and that everything will take some adjustment.
-A key element of successful online teaching is building community among your students.
-Students who feel a sense of belonging online will feel motivated to keep learning, despite challenges.
+A key element of successful remote/residential teaching is building community among your students.
+Students who feel a sense of belonging will feel motivated to keep learning, despite challenges.
 Strategies for creating community include:

 Engage students as people in your class, allowing time for them to share what is happening to them outside of class, if they wish.
 Make yourself available for offline questions and concerns, as well.

 Use an icebreaker or warmup to get everyone talking at the beginning of each session.

-Make student engagement the primary goal of Zoom sessions: Revise course content to focus on the essentials in order to leave time for students to engage with and truly understand the material.
-If lectures are necessary, keep them short (6-8 minutes) and alternate with activities that ask students to apply what they are learning.
+Make student engagement the primary goal of live sessions: Course content should focus on the essentials in order to leave time for students to engage with and truly understand the material.
+When lecturing, try to keep information divided into shorter (6-8 minutes) units and alternate with activities that ask students to apply what they are learning.
 These activities may include: